How To Put a Chain on a Chainsaw? The Absolute Guideline

 How tight should a chain be on a chainsaw?

-A properly-tensioned chainsaw chain needs to be still a little loose on the chainsaw guide bar; however, the chain requires to be tight enough that you can’t pull the drive connects out of the bar nose.
+If you tighten the chainsaw chain correctly, it should still be a little loose on the guide bar.
+But it should also be tight enough that you can’t pull the drive connects out of the bar nose.

 How To Put a chain on a chainsaw Properly